tencent cloud

 var getUploadInfo = function (extName, callback) {

-// Pass in the file extension to enable the backend to generate a random COS object path and return the upload domain name and the policy signature required by the `PostObject` API.
+// Pass in the file suffix to let the backend generate a random COS object path, and return the upload domain name and policy signature required for the PostObject interface

 uni.request({